90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 # Quaternions---The-Right-Tetrahedron-Model
 Quaternions have been overcomplicated; betraying their inherent simplicity.
-The solution I propose: to integrate my geometric model into its pedagogy -- allowing students to gain novel insight within its domain.
+The solution : to integrate my geometric model into its pedagogy -- allowing students to gain novel insight within its domain.

 # The Right Tetrahedron
 <img width="1008" height="795" alt="image" src="https://github.com/user-attachments/assets/e8b83a26-46ea-4cce-aa7e-6ed89f969c8e" />